 5. "Da Jia Hao”- Hi everyone

-Say "Da Jia Hao!" when opening a speech.
-You may be asked to make a speech.
-Open the speech by saying "Da Jia Hao!" which can be loosely translated into "How's everyone today?", "Hello everyone!", ""Wish everyone well!", or "Good day, everyone!"
+You can say "Da Jia Hao!" when opening a speech or as a beginning when you wanna say something in front of many people.
+Open the speech by saying "Da Jia Hao!" which can be directly translated into "How's everyone today?", "Hello everyone!", ""Wish everyone well!", or "Good day, everyone!"

 6. "Na Li Na Li"

-"Na Li Na Li" is a standard response to any compliment, including compliments to your spouse.
+"Na Li Na Li" is a standard response to someone's compliment, including compliments to your spouse.
 Do not say "Xie Xie" (Thank you) when you receive compliments.
 It is not the Chinese way.
-Instead, say "Na Li Na Li" (pronounced as "Nah Lee Nah Lee").
+Instead, you can say "Na Li Na Li" (pronounced as "Nah Lee Nah Lee") to show your humble attitude.

 Notes:

-Except for Mandarin Chinese which is generically used in Xinjiang, some languages, such as Uygur, Kazak and Mongolian, are used among local ethnic groups.
+Except for Mandarin Chinese which is generically used in Xinjiang, some languages, such as Uyghur, Kazak, and Mongolian, are used among local ethnic groups.